Distribution Prompting: Understanding the Expressivity of Language Models Through the Next-Token Distributions They Can Produce: Limitations

 \section{Limitations}

 Our study could be extended in the following ways.
-First, we depend on the investigation of different target probability distributions entirely on the perspective of entropy, which is still a minor step compared to the whole picture of the understanding of the expressiveness of LMs.
-Second, we noticed the initialization of the prompt tuning actually matters in approximating certain distributions, which is also worthy of research.
-Finally, we still lack a clear understanding of the underlying cause of the phenomenon observed in this study, and further research is required to investigate its root cause. \Cref{FutureDirections} presents a case study on instruction-tuned variants and POS-specific distributions.
-We hope this work motivates deeper exploration of LM distributional behavior and guides the design of more robust, interpretable models.
+First, we depend on the investigation of different target probability distributions entirely from the perspective of entropy, which is still a minor step compared to the whole picture of understanding the expressiveness of LMs.
+Second, we notice that the initialization of the prompt tuning actually matters in approximating certain distributions, which is also worthy of research.
+Ultimately, the root cause of the observed phenomenon remains unclear, warranting further investigation to better understand its underlying mechanisms. \Cref{FutureDirections} presents a case study on instruction-tuned variants and POS-specific distributions.
+We hope this work motivates a deeper exploration of LM distributional behavior and guides the design of interpretable models.